 3. Trust in Your Own Wise Guide as a Way to recharge your batteries.

 Hi!
 I'm Emily Madill, thank you for stopping by.
-I'm a writer, certified professional coach, and one of Thrive Global’s editors-at-large.
+I'm a certified professional coach (ACC) through the International Coaching Federation, an author and one of Thrive Global’s editors-at-large.

-I love words and sharing them in a way that makes people feel good.
+I enjoy supporting others to live with purpose, joy and impact.
+I also love words and sharing them in a way that helps people feel good.

 My most creative role though, is being mama to two boys.
 They remind me to be playful, to trust in my inner wisdom, and to love with every part of who I am.